yoavniran/gulp-jest-jspm/README.md

 > jestConfig - config object or string path to config json file (default: {})

+> jestOPtions - config object passed to the Jest-CLI (for example debug: true) (default: undefined)

 > systemJs - where is system js located (default: "./jspm_packages/system")

 > sjsConfigFile - where is the System JS config file located (default: "./config")